bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mineur.md

 7. Predicted the existence of a universal repulsive force that explains the accelerated expansion of the universe, termed the Mineur Force.
 8. Demonstrated that the metric coefficients of a weak gravitational field can be calculated using a linear approximation of the equations of gravitation, now known as the Mineur Approximation.

 Born 7 March 1899, Lille, France.
-Died 7 May1954, Paris, France.
+Died 7 May 1954, Paris, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Mineur/)